ribeaud/SWA/lectures/3/readme.md

 Software entities (classes, modules, functions, components, etc.) should be closed for modification, but open for extension.

 ### Closed For modification
-New features getting added to the software component, should NOT have to modify existing code.
+New features getting added to the software component, should NOT have to modify existing code or binary code.

 ### Open For extension
 A software component should extendable to add a new feature or to add a new behavior to it.
 ]
+???
+- Extension: Extending the _behavior_ of a module.
+- Modification: Changing the _code_ of a module.
+---
+.left-column[
+  ## SOLID
+  ### S
+  ### O
+]
+.right-column[
+### Why Closed for Modifications?
+Question: Why not simply change the code if I needed?
+* Module was **already delivered to customers**, a change will not be accepted.
+If you need to change something, hopefully you opened your module for extension!
+* Module is a **third-party library only available as binary code**.
+If you need to change something, hopefully the third-party opened the module for extension!
+]
+???
+- Workaround based on _extension_
 ---
 .left-column[
   ## SOLID